noelex/bedrock-interactive-service/README.md

 Connect to the service with `isc` utility, now you can type vellum and Bedrock server commands as normal.

-# Security condierations
+# Security considerations

-Bedrock Interactive Server does not implement any authentication mechanism.
+Bedrock Interactive Service does provide any authentication mechanism.
 It's highly recommended to configure `iss` to listen on trusted network only.
 If you want to connect servers on the internet, you should use `ssh` or similar tools to create a secure tunnel, and forward `iss` port via the secure tunnel.

 `iss` can also host `cmd.exe` and other command prompts.
 Before doing so, please make sure that you understand the risk of exposing your command prompt to the public